mjfrigaard/linux-cb/data/README.md

 ## Wu-Tang Clan

-`wu_tang.dat`, `wu_tang.txt`, and `wu_tang.csv` are data files that
-provides the stage names and real names of the members of the Wu-Tang Clan, a highly influential hip-hop group.[^readme-8] Each entry in the dataset correlates a member's popularly known stage name with their legal name, offering insight into the identities behind the personas.
+`wu_tang.csv` is a comma-separated data file that provides the stage names and real names of the members of the Wu-Tang Clan, a highly influential hip-hop group.[^readme-8] Each entry in the dataset correlates a member's popularly known stage name with their legal name, offering insight into the identities behind the personas.
 The data structure includes two main fields:

 [^readme-8]: From the [Wu-Tang Clan Wikipedia
     page](https://en.wikipedia.org/wiki/Wu-Tang_Clan).